 Here is a list that my church-seeking daughter and I came up with, and Rob and I added to it.
 No church is going to have all of these points and some are more important others.

 Punctual beginning and end

 No darkness during the service

 My faith has found a resting place

-Bonus: knowledge of Perspectives or Unreached People Group (UPG); strong mission
+Bonus: knowledge of Perspectives or Unreached People Group (UPG); strong missions

 Close in proximity to home

 Size-small to medium